Characters of The Last of Us (video game): David

 Veteran voice actor Nolan North was cast as David in The Last of Us.
 North portrayed protagonist Nathan Drake in Naughty Dog's Uncharted series.

 David (Nolan North) is the leader of a group of cannibals Ellie encounters at the Lakeside Resort, where she is sheltering Joel while he recovers from a grievous wound.
 Initially, Ellie runs into him and a fellow hunter after killing a deer, and he offers to trade the deer for some penicillin for Joel.
 After he and Ellie are forced to fend off a swarm of infected, David reveals he is the leader of the gang of hunters Ellie and Joel had killed previously at the University of Eastern Colorado, when Joel was injured.
 He allows Ellie to get away but later tracks her down and kidnaps her, taking her to his base in the town.
 There, Ellie discovers David's gang are cannibals.
-She resists their attempts, manages to kill his assistant, and flees into the town, but David and his gang stalk her.
+She resists their attempts to recruit her, manages to kill his assistant, and flees into the town, but David and his gang stalk her.
 David eventually corners her in a restaurant and stalks her for several minutes as it burns down.
 Eventually, he manages to pin her down and tries to strangle her, but she catches hold of his machete and swings it, knocking him off her, and brutally hacks him to death before Joel arrives and pulls her off.

 David's physical posture and gestures were specifically designed to suggest a warm and caring nature, making players believe his acceptance to welcome Ellie to his community.
 Veteran voice actor Nolan North, who portrays protagonist Nathan Drake in Naughty Dog's Uncharted series, was chosen to play the role of David.
 When approached by Druckmann about the role, North immediately accepted the part, appreciating its diversity from his previous acting roles.
 When portraying David, North was required to change his voice to fit the role.
 The first voice he proposed to Druckmann was ultimately chosen for the game; he describes it as "very quiet ... and the voice can break a little".
 To portray the character, North approached his personality from multiple perspectives, viewing David as a "survivor".
 North empathized with David, stating most of David's actions were understandable when considering the apocalyptic situation.
 He felt David was initially attempting to protect Ellie, who was viewed as a "glimmer of hope".
 Prior to the writing of the script, David was referred to as the "cannibal king", and it was known Ellie would encounter an enemy that would change her.
 When North was cast, the team found it interesting to make David charismatic and infatuated with Ellie.

 Scott Shepherd portrays David in the HBO television adaptation.